akitasoftware/akibox-tutorial/README.md

 Optionally, you can build Akibox into a Docker container.
 In this case, there are two ways to run the Akita Client:
 1. In a separate Docker container attached to the Akibox container's network.
 1. In the same Docker container, as a wrapper that invokes Akibox.
+1. In the same Docker container, as a background process managed by s6.

 ### Build Akibox in a Separate Docker Container